ikaros-studio/climatearttaskorce-frontend/CONTRIBUTING.md

 Here is an example of a branch name:

 ```
-g-login : g from gaurav, and login is the feature I want to work on
+g-login_through_coinbase : g are my initials, and login through coinbase is the feature I want to work on
 ```

 ## Thanks!